 Here are the key ways in which house churches are different from home groups:

-- Increased level of commitment to the group.
-Members see the group as “my people.”
-The expectation is that the group’s interactions will not be restricted to a single evening but will occur in other ways throughout each week.
+- Increased level of commitment: Members are encouraged to see the group as “my people” and to bear one anothers' burdens.
+The expectation is that the group’s interactions will not be restricted to a single evening but can occur in other ways throughout each week.
 Members are really “here for each other:” spending time together, praying with and for each other, keeping each other in the loop on important developments, and supporting each other in practical ways as needed.

 - Contributors, not just consumers.
-Members are not participating merely to get their own needs met (e.g. good biblical instruction, spiritual nourishment, comfort); they realize that each person in the group has something to offer and a role to play.
+Members are recipients and agents of grace, not participating merely to get their own needs met (e.g. good biblical instruction, spiritual nourishment, comfort); they realize that each person in the group has something to offer and a role to play.
 Some of the ways members contribute might be: